broadinstitute/wot/docs/cli_documentation.md

 ### Ancestor census ###

-The census command lets you find out in which cell sets the ancestors of a given cell set were located.
+The ancestor census command computes the amount of mass an ancestor distribution has in each cell set.

 ```sh
 wot census --tmap . --cell_days days.txt \